Scaling limit of trees with vertices of fixed degrees and heights: GP convergence

 We are now in position to define the growth-coalescent process.
 Let $((\mathcal{P}^{n,k}_r(i))_{r \in [k]})_{ i\ge 0}$ be the process defined as follows.
 We set for all $i >\max_{r \in [k]} \h(V^n_r)$, and for all $r \in [k]$, the initial values $\mathcal{P}^{n,k}_r(i) = \emptyset$.
 Then, for all $i\ge 0$, \begin{itemize} \item[] \textbf{Birth:} If $i=\h(V^n_r)$ for some $r \in [k]$, then $\Part_r^{n,k}(i)=\{r\}$; \item[] \textbf{Small merge:} If $X^n_{q,r,i}=1$ for some $1 \le q<r\le k$ then whenever $\Part_q^{n,k}(i+1)\neq \emptyset$ and $\Part_{r}^{n,k}(i+1)\neq \emptyset$ we have $\Part_q^{n,k}(i)=\Part_q^{n,k}(i+1)\cup \Part_{r}^{n,k}(i+1)$ and $\Part_r^{n,k}(i)=\emptyset$; \item[] \textbf{Large merge:} If $\# S^{n,k}_{i,j} \ge 2$ for some $j\ge 1$, we write $m^{n,k}(i,j)$ for the smallest integer $r\in S^{n,k}_{i,j}$ such that $\Part_r^{n,k}(i+1)\neq \emptyset$.
 We set:

 \end{itemize} and for the other $r \in [k]$ we set $\Part_r^{n,k}(i)= \Part_r^{n,k} (i+1)$.

 This discrete growth-coalescent is well-defined and gives the genealogy of $V^n_1, \ldots, V^n_r$ in $\T^n$. \begin{proposition} With high probability, the discrete growth coalescent process $((\mathcal{P}^{n,k}_q(i))_{q \in [k]})_{i\ge 0}$ is well-defined.
-Moreover, for all $0 \le i \le \h^n$, the set $\mathcal{P}^{n,k}_q(i)$ is the set of $r \in [k]$ such that the vertex $V^n_{i,q}$ is an ancestor of $V^n_r$. \end{proposition} \begin{proof} The above result is straightforward after checking that for all $\e\in (0,1)$, with high probability, for all $\e n \le i \le (1-\e ) n$, at most two vertices coalesce in vertices of degree at most $\e_n D^n_i$.
-This is a direct consequence of Lemma \ref{lemme distance en variation totale aux Bernoulli} which is stated and proven in the next subsection.
+Moreover, for all $0 \le i \le \h^n$, {for all $q \in [k]$,} the set $\mathcal{P}^{n,k}_q(i)$ is the set of $r \in [k]$ such that the vertex $V^n_{i,q}$ is an ancestor of $V^n_r$. \end{proposition} \begin{proof} The {first part of the statement} is straightforward after checking that for all $\e\in (0,1)$, with high probability, for all $\e n \le i \le (1-\e ) n$, at most two vertices coalesce in vertices of degree at most $\e_n D^n_i$.
+This is a direct consequence of Lemma \ref{lemme distance en variation totale aux Bernoulli} which is stated and proven in the next subsection {and of the definition of $X^n_{i,k}$ just above the said lemma}.
 One can then use that by \ref{hyp:naissance},